last update 25 July 2012

 John's cousin (and mostly a woolcomber though in 1861 he was a stonemason's labourer), is a widower living in Oxenhope with daughters, a son-in-law and grand children.
 He is to die in 1895.

 Gravestone of John's cousin Thomas (1824-1895 (71)) and Mary Ann (1823-1879 (56)) Fletcher, and two of their daughters Mary Grace and Priscilla, in the Parish Church of St Mary, Oxenhope (built 1849), where the graveyard is perched precipitously above the main road in Uppertown.
 Nearby (photo below) is the grave of Thomas' father James Fletcher (1802-1862 (60)) and his wife Sarah (1801-1877 (76)).
-John Fletcher defected to the Wesleyan Methodists before 1850.
-There are possibly more Fletcher gravestones in the Methodist cemetery in Lowertown, but we did not know of its existence when we visited in October 2009.
+Before 1849 the Fletchers trooped over the moors to the Haworth church for at least 100 years.

 |